Florida school board member takes elementary school students on field trip to gay bar: 'SO honored'

 CLICK HERE TO GET THE FOX NEWS APP

-Broward School District did not immediately respond to Fox News’s request for comment on why a bar was chosen for a school field trip.
+Broward School District did not immediately respond to Fox News’ request for comment on why a bar was chosen for a school field trip.